mcm1957/ioBroker.lorawan/README.md

 -->
 ### **WORK IN PROGRESS**
 * (BenAhrdt) Names of states changed (Downlink Raw)
+* (BenAhrdt) Change setObjectNotExistsAsync to extendObjectAsync for Raw Data

 ### 1.6.2 (2025-01-15)
 * (BenAhrdt) Bugfix creation of deviceinfo